Rhodes Introduction Walking Tour (Self Guided), Rhodes

 1) Marine Gate

-The exterior features several reliefs, including one of the Virgin holding Christ, and others featuring Saint John the Baptist and Saint Peter.
-One can also spot the coats of arms of France, the Order of Saint John, and the blazon of the House of d'Aubusson.
-On the interior side, additional relief work includes an effigy of an angel with the coats of arms of the Order of Saint John.
+The exterior is decorated with a series of sculpted reliefs, including an image of the Virgin holding Christ, alongside figures of Saint John the Baptist and Saint Peter.
+Also visible are several coats of arms: those of France, the Order of Saint John, and the House of d’Aubusson, whose grand master oversaw the gate’s construction.
+On the interior side, further relief work includes an effigy of an angel accompanied by the heraldic emblems of the Order of Saint John.

-The exterior features several reliefs, including one of the Virgin holding Christ, and others featuring Saint John the Baptist and Saint Peter.
-One can also spot the coats of arms of France, the Order of Saint John, and the blazon of the House of d'Aubusson.
-On the interior side, additional relief work includes an effigy of an angel with the coats of arms of the Order of Saint John.
+The exterior is decorated with a series of sculpted reliefs, including an image of the Virgin holding Christ, alongside figures of Saint John the Baptist and Saint Peter.
+Also visible are several coats of arms: those of France, the Order of Saint John, and the House of d’Aubusson, whose grand master oversaw the gate’s construction.
+On the interior side, further relief work includes an effigy of an angel accompanied by the heraldic emblems of the Order of Saint John.

 2) Hippocrates Square

-Upon entering the Old Town through the Marine Gate and its imposing towers, you'll find yourself in Hippocrates Square, an ideal starting point for exploring this UNESCO World Heritage Site.
-The square serves as one of the main gathering spots in the area and features the Syndriváni at its center—a fountain topped by an Italian ornament and often surrounded by pigeons.
+Upon entering the Old Town through the Marine Gate and its imposing towers, visitors arrive at Hippocrates Square, a natural starting point for exploring this UNESCO World Heritage Site.
+The square functions as one of the Old Town’s main gathering places and is centered on the Syndriváni, a fountain introduced during the Italian period, easily recognized by its decorative upper element and the pigeons that congregate around it.

 3) Socrates Street